Thinkwise/docs/docs/platform_overview.md

 The Intelligent Application Manager manages all the models of applications that are in the acceptance and production phases.
 The application managers can also set up authorizations using IAM.
 The presentation for the user is again provided by the GUIs.
 End users can set up their own user preferences via the GUIs and get suggestions from IAM to optimize their user experience.

 The GUIs are available under Windows, Web and Mobile (smartphone and tablet).
-Theyuarn capabilities of the various GUIs are very extensive and as good as identical, to the extent that this is technologically possible.
+The capabilities of the various GUIs are very extensive and practically identical, to the extent that this is technologically possible.

 The modernization of software applications takes place with the Thinkwise Upcycler.
 This tool is only deployed by Thinkwise itself and is not described in this document.